LOuroboros/Fate-Extra-HD/Readme.md

+# About

+This is my personal fork of a seemingly abandoned HD texture pack for the PSP version of Fate/Extra compatible with PPSSPP, a PSP emulator.

+This fork serves as a mirror of the original repository and it's also where I'll drop whatever additions I find online.

+# (Mostly) Original Readme

 Heyas, D3TR4KT1K here!
 Second update (wow, already Jan 2024) of the texture pack and... few changes are done.
 Chunk system is problematic to editing, merge, scale, tile again and rename, so, process is slow.
 Here's a temporary screenshot of the update:
 ![alt text](https://github.com/Fate-AI-HD-Team/Fate-Extra-HD/assets/63470108/6ea1ac4e-c9c4-439e-ac1d-2a48e9e092d4)
 Rooftop view - Temp reason is, sometimes doors are messed.